ShahabBakht/shahabbakht.github.io/about.md

 permalink: /about/
 ---

 My name is Shahab Bakhtiari.
-I am currently a postdoc in Blake Richard's lab (aka LiNC Lab) at Mila - McGill University.
-Before that, I was a PhD student in Chris Pack's lab at McGill University.
+I am currently a postdoctoral researcher in Blake Richard's lab (aka LiNC Lab) at [Mila](https://mila.quebec/en/).
+Before that, I was a PhD student in neuroscience Chris Pack's lab at McGill University.
 My main area of research is visual perception and  perceptual learning.
 I use artificial neural networks as a theoretical framework for understanding brains.

 ### More Information